DavidMertz/RegEx_Puzzles/book.md

 In earlier puzzles, we had fun playing dominoes.
 For the next few puzzles, let's play poker.
 In particular, let's say that a player has five cards, and we wish to compare two hands to each other.
-We will do this over several puzzles, by building up small functions to answer various questions.
+We will do this, over several puzzles, by building up small functions to answer various questions.

 As much as possible, you should use regular expressions to express the